EdDataScienceEES/tutorial-sroles1/tutorial.md

 ![image](https://user-images.githubusercontent.com/91271151/145218595-178543c6-770e-40a2-a361-6a398663fcef.png)

 Now, using facet_wrap() we have managed to display an extra variable.
+We are relying on their not being too many levels to our catagories as this would result in an extremely large and unmanagable plot.
+For this reason we have chosen car make instead of state to group our facets by.
 However, our data frame has three more variables we might be intersting in displaying.
 We could do this in multiple plots but this might become confusing for our audience.
 We are going to use the package `plotly` to help us display extra variables and improve our ability to explore data.

-### Plotly

-Plotly is a package which acts as an interface to the plotly javascript graphing library.
-It wraps javascript for multiple coding languages including R, Python and Matlab.
-It produces amazing interactive and animated graphics of browser/ html based charts and visualisations with little code.
-Although plotly is relively simple to use, it is made even simplier by being able to improve existing ggplot code using ggplotly().

-Interactive visuals can have a particular use in displaying high density or high dimentional data.
-Interactive visualisations are beocming increasingly popular.
-This is especially within popular web based news media.

-Static vs. interactive:
-       - Static useful for reports useful for displaying what you the creator has highlighted
-       - User can update an interactive graphic e.g. drill down to specific data points using hover info or focusing on subsets of data by selecting or deselecting groups
-       - Simple interaction improve ability of data exploration

-However, we must remember that interactivity alone does not make a good graphic.
-We must always refer to the best practices of data visualisation and design principles.

 ```
 # Load library